WhiteSage88/Chemical-Labeling/README.md

 THIS USES python2.7
 Also uses FireFox for Crawling

-In commnand window, cd to the directory you wish to place the program's folder.
+In command window, cd to the directory you wish to place the program's folder.